 - The College permits a limited number of seniors to live off campus.
 Permission is granted by a process coordinated by the Office of the Dean of Students.
-Special students must live off campus and are not included in the total number.
+Students with the status of "special students" are required to live off campus.
 The number of off-campus residents is based on our commitment to the residential nature of the College and an evaluation of the rental market in the town of Middlebury.
 Off-Campus status may not be granted if a student has been subject to official College discipline or academic failure; when a student's record comes into question, off-campus status requires the approval of the Commons dean.
 Students living off campus must provide their local address and phone number to their Commons dean and the residential systems coordinator of the College within the first five days of the term.

 - All Off-Campus forms must be turned in to the residential systems coordinator by the determined deadlines.
 Any student wishing to move off campus after the Off-Campus application deadline must notify the residential systems coordinator to be placed on a waiting list.Off-campus permission is granted through a random draw in February/March for the fall and October/November for the spring.
 Students applying for off-campus permission from abroad must either: (a) notify the residential systems coordinator by phone, email, or mail by the application deadline, or (b) include their name with a group applying through the on-campus draw.
 Students selected in the random draw must agree to sign an off-campus living contract stipulating their willingness to abide by the College's regulations and community standards.
 Students who accept off-campus housing status are ineligible to participate in room draw.